lightning/bolts/05-onchain.md

 HTLC output using a payment preimage is for them to use the HTLC-success transaction.

-Note that we don't care about the fate of the HTLC-success transaction itself once we've extracted the payment preimage; that knowledge is not revocable.
-This is the `payment_preimage` required to fulfill the incoming HTLC (if it, too, is on-chain) or to use in the `update_fulfill_htlc` message for the incoming HTLC.
+The payment preimage either serves to prove payment (when the offering node originated the payment) or to redeem the corresponding incoming HTLC from another peer (when the offering node is forwarding the payment).
+Once a node has extracted the payment, it no longer cares about the fate of the HTLC-spending transaction itself.

-Note that in cases where both resolutions are possible (payment success seen after timeout, for example), either interpretation is acceptable; it is the responsibility of the other node spend it before this occurs.
+In cases where both resolutions are possible (e.g., when a node receives payment success after timeout), either interpretation is acceptable; it is the responsibility of the recipient to spend it before this occurs.

 We need to spend the HTLC output once it has timed out to prevent